Axion condensates in neutron stars and radial oscillation modes

 \end{widetext} Here and henceforth, primes denote radial derivatives, whereas $p$ and $\varepsilon$ correspond to the pressure and energy density of matter, respectively.

 Throughout the calculations, for simplicity, we will set $n_s = n_b$, where $n_b$ is the baryon density.
+The corrections proportional to the scalar density enter in the rhs of the TOV and the Klein--Gordon equations and this approximation may, at the perturbative level, induce small shifts in the mode frequencies.
+However, these shifts are comparable to, or smaller than, other uncertainties in the problem, such as those associated with the choice of EOS or the stellar mass.
+A more refined treatment of this term may become relevant in the future, if observational data reach the precision required to distinguish models differing at the $\approx 10 \%$ level in their predicted frequencies.

 The system \eqref{eq:TOVaxionmat} is closed by an appropriate choice for the EOS, of the form $\varepsilon=\varepsilon(p, m^*(a))$.
 Note that the dependence of the EOS on the axion field, through the modified nucleon mass, is kept explicit.
-In principle, this implies that the chosen dense nuclear matter EOS would have to be re-derived with $(a,\,f_a)$ as additional parameters (or, rather, the ratio $a/f_a$).
-In line with \cite{Gomez_2024}, we model NS matter using the BSk26 EOS \cite{BSk26}, with axion effects being reliably approximated by a reduction in the energy per particle, namely
+In principle, this implies that the chosen dense nuclear matter EOS would have to be rederived with $(a,\,f_a)$ as additional parameters (or, rather, the ratio $a/f_a$).
+In line with \cite{Gomez_2024}, we model NS matter using the BSk26 EOS \cite{BSk26}, with axion effects being reliably approximated by a reduction in the energy density, namely

 Note that using the approximation \eqref{eq:eparticle_axion} and the first law of thermodynamics to derive $p(n_b, a)$ implies